nqst/nqst.github.io/lists/book-notes/how-to-fail-at-almost-anything.md

 > Adults are starved for a kind word.

-> If you see something that impresses you, a decent respect for humanity insists you voice your praise.
+> <mark>If you see something that impresses you, a decent respect for humanity insists you voice your praise.</mark>

 > Salespeople know they can manipulate buyers by controlling what they compare.

 > Few things are as destructive and limiting as a worldview that assumes people are mostly rational.

-> (On how to start a conversation with a stranger) It goes something like this: What’s your name?
-Where do you live?
-Do you have a family?
-What do you do for a living?
-Do you have any hobbies/sports?
-Do you have any travel plans?
+> _(How to start a conversation)_ It goes something like this:
+> - What’s your name?
+> - Where do you live?
+> - Do you have a family?
+> - What do you do for a living?
+> - Do you have any hobbies/sports?
+> - Do you have any travel plans?

-> (Invite people to talk about themselves) That person wants to talk about something interesting and sound knowledgeable.
+> _(Invite people to talk about themselves)_ That person wants to talk about something interesting and sound knowledgeable.
 Your job is to make that easy.
 Nothing is easier than talking about oneself.

 > If something story-worthy happens to you, spend some time developing the story structure in your head.

-> "There’s only one important rule for a story setup: Keep it BRIEF."
+> There’s only one important rule for a story setup: Keep it BRIEF.

 > I’ve found that the most effective way to stop people from trying to persuade me is to say, “I’m not interested.”

-> *No one likes to be proven wrong, but most people will be happy to “clarify,” even if the clarification is a complete reversal of an earlier position.
-It just feels different when you call something a clarification.*
+> <mark>No one likes to be proven wrong, but most people will be happy to “clarify,” even if the clarification is a complete reversal of an earlier position.
+It just feels different when you call something a clarification.</mark>

 > Another common speaking trick is to hum the first part of the “Happy Birthday” song and then speak in your normal voice right after.

-> *For starters, the single biggest trick for manipulating your happiness chemistry is being able to do what you want when you want.
-Contrast that with the more common situation in which you might be able to do all the things you want, but you can’t often do them when you want.*
+> For starters, the single biggest trick for manipulating your happiness chemistry is being able to do what you want when you want.
+Contrast that with the more common situation in which you might be able to do all the things you want, but you can’t often do them when you want.

-> *Happiness has more to do with where you’re heading than where you are.*
+> <mark>Happiness has more to do with where you’re heading than where you are.</mark>

 > The directional nature of happiness is one reason it’s a good idea to have a sport or hobby that leaves you plenty of room to improve every year.